gzlmf/AlgorithmsSummary/README.md

 # AlgorithmsSummary
-This repository is used for summarising some useful algorithms in basic algorithms.
+This repository summarises some useful algorithms in basic algorithms.
 Additionally, it implement some basic algorithms in machine learning.